geertj/ravstack/README.rst

 Systems.
 It is designed to be used with the ssh/virsh power driver that is already in upstream Ironic.

-The benefits of using the existing ssh driver is that no changes are required to upstream Ironic.
-It also allows for finer grained access control.
-Ravello does not currently allow security delegation for individual application, so a set of Ravello API credentials always allow access to all applications running in corresponding organization.
-This may not be suitable for all deployments (e.g. virtual classrooms).
-By using ssh we can set up a constrained ssh key that only allows access to a single application.
-The drawback is that you need to run a separate ssh server somewhere.

 Installing RavIron
 ------------------